skate6743/Skate3BlazeServer/README.md

 * Relay servers for each lobby (no Peer to Peer connections between players)

 # Joining Our Public Server
-Before proceeding with these instructions, if you are someone that plays on the Party Play EBOOT to have your own skater in Party Play, please download and install this [Original EBOOT](https://www.mediafire.com/file/jdwv2z1k49wwu6v/EBOOT.BIN/file) to RPCS3/dev_hdd0/game/BLUS30464 (or BLES00760 for BLES)/USRDIR.
-If you don't know what the Party Play EBOOT is then you can skip this step!
 ### Automated setup (Recommended for Windows):
 [VIDEO GUIDE](https://www.youtube.com/watch?v=i5fHEhsqzA4)
 1. Open RPCS3, and at the top bar click on Help->Check for Updates, and proceed with updating to latest version.
 After updating just close out of RPCS3.